 Projects ranged from a variety of topics including the types of cookie sheets that will make cookies burn, to the correlation between taste and smell, to just about anything else in between.

 The judges were impressed with the students’ display of scientific knowledge.
 “The kids did an amazing job; they were very creative and original with their ideas.
 Every year that I do this, they’re getting better and better,” offered judge Nicholas Lambert, who also serves as a patrol officer in Huber Heights.
 Gina Helmick, HHCS Treasurer and science fair judge, had high praise for the projects too.
-“It’s great to see all the knowledge the kids are gaining with hands-on science.”
+“It’s great to see all the knowledge the kids are gaining with hands-on science," she said.

 The other judges included Susan Gunnell, HHCS Superintendent; Derrick Williams, HHCS Director of Human Resources; Curt Hefner, School Psychologist; Vanisa Turney, HHCS Curriculum Director; Anthony Hixon, a special education teacher at Charles Huber Elementary; and retired teachers David Thomas and Jenny Burchfield.
 Mrs. Pamela Ginn, a 5th grade teacher at Charles Huber, was the science fair’s coordinator.